dirtybits/catalystog/README.md

 # Catalyst
 Catalyst (CST) is a new cryptocurrency based on CryptoNote/Bytecoin protocols.
 A coin for The People.

-## THIS IS A WORK IN PROGRESS, expect errors to start popping up.
+## THIS IS A WORK IN PROGRESS, expect errors.
 Thank you for your patience.

 ## Building Catalyst on *nix

-Building on Linux 64-bit
+Building on Linux 64-bit.
 All commands below are adapted for Ubuntu, other distributions may need another command set.

 Building with standard options